-Validation and verification are the two terms which are understood to be synonyms to each other; however, they are not.
+Validation and verification are two terms which are understood to be synonyms to each other; however, they are not.

-These terms may seems to be similar to you, but they are entirely different terms, as I will explain to you in this blog post.
+These terms may seem to be similar to you, but they are entirely different as I will explain to you in this blog post.
 I believe that after going through this blog post you will not have any sort of ambiguity left in your mind.

-Although, this topic is not very important from the PMP exam point of view but as a project manager you must know the difference between these two quality management terms.
+Although, this topic is not very important from the PMP exam point of view, as a project manager you must know the difference between these two quality management terms.

 Okay, let’s get started.

 Validation is about building the right thing.
 Validation process determines if you have built the correct product for the customers and whether it meets all of their needs and requirements.
 Validation process checks whether the product specification is fulfilling the customers’ needs or not.

 Validation is a subjective process used to assess how well the product is fulfilling or will fulfill the customer requirements.
-Modeling, simulation, and the user evaluation are few examples of validation process.
+Modeling, simulation, and the user evaluation are few examples of the validation process.

 For example, let us say that you are developing a cell phone for your customers.
-You conducted the market research, then collected the number of features to be included in the cell phone, and then you started the production of it.
+You conducted the market research, collected the number of features to be included in the cell phone, and then you started the production of it.

 However, when the cell phone is launched in the market, it did not get the expected response from the customers, and eventually, it failed.

 Here, you would say that the product could not be validated because it failed to meet the customers’ requirement and needs.

 Verification is about building something correctly.
 Verification process determines if you are building the product in the correct way as described in procedure manuals and all quality assurance and quality control activities are being performed as they are supposed to be.